Erycinae: Behavior

 The majority of sand boas spend much of their time basking below the surface of the sand, with only their eyes or head exposed.
 When potential prey approaches, they erupt out of the sand, bite, and employ constriction to subdue it.

 Feeding

 The erycines' primary diet is rodents, but they have also been known to prey on lizards and birds.

 Reproduction

 Otherwise far removed from their boine relatives, erycines are generally ovoviviparous, i.e., giving birth to live young.
-At least three species lay eggs, however: the Calabar python, Calabaria reinhardtii (once regarded as a python for this reason), the Arabian sand boa, Eryx jayakari, and the West African sand boa, E. muelleri.
+At least two species lay eggs, however: the Arabian sand boa, Eryx jayakari, and the West African sand boa, Eryx muelleri.

 Smuggling and poaching in India

 Poaching and smuggling of sand boas is often reported in India.
 Most of the smuggled snakes go to the United States.
 There is a misconception about their medicinal and aphrodisiacal properties, as well as the belief that keeping this snake as a pet brings wealth and prosperity.